Economic history of the United Kingdom: 1979–1990: the Thatcher era

 reform of industrial relations, and tax changes.
 Competition policy was emphasised instead of industrial policy; consequent deindustrialisation and structural unemployment was more or less accepted.
 Thatcher's battles with the unions culminated in the Miners' Strike of 1984.

 The Government applied monetarist policies to reduce inflation, and reduced public spending.
 Deflationary measures were implemented against the backdrop of the recession of 1980/81.
-Inflation was at its worst at over 20% in 1980, but by 1982–83 it had subsided to less than 10% and continued to subside until stabilizing at around 4% in the autumn of 1987.
+Inflation was at its worst at over 20% in 1980, but by 1982–83 it had subsided to less than 10% and continued to subside until stabilising at around 4% in the autumn of 1987.
 With the recession of 1980/81, unemployment passed 2 million in the autumn of 1980, 2.5 million the following spring.
 By January 1982, unemployment had reached 3 million for the first time since the early 1930s, though this time the figure accounted for a lesser percentage of the workforce than the early 1930s figures, now standing at around 12.5% rather than in excess of 20%.
 In areas hit particularly hard by the loss of industry, unemployment was much higher, coming close to 20% in Northern Ireland and exceeding 15% in many parts of Wales, Scotland and northern England.
 The peak of unemployment actually came some two years after the recession ended and growth had been re-established, when in April 1984 unemployment stood at just under 3.3 million.

 According to Eric Hobsbawm, Thatcher oversaw an "industrial holocaust", which saw Britain's industrial capacity decrease by fully one quarter during the years 1980–1984.
 Major state-controlled firms were privatised, including British Aerospace (1981), British Telecom (1984), British Leyland (1984), Rolls-Royce (1987), and British Steel Corporation (1988).
 The electricity, gas and English water industries were split up and sold off.

 Exchange controls, in operation since the war, were abolished in 1979.
 This led to more volatile exchange rates, with the pound reaching a low of $1.054 on 25 February 1985 after which it recovered to almost $2 in February 1991.
 British net assets abroad rose approximately ninefold from £12 billion at the end of 1979 to nearly £110 billion at the end of 1986, a record post-war level and second only to Japan.
 Privatisation of nationalised industries increased share ownership in Britain: the proportion of the adult population owning shares went up from 7% in 1979 to 25% in 1989.
 The Single European Act (SEA), signed by Margaret Thatcher, allowed for the free movement of goods within the European Union area.
 The ostensible benefit of this was to give the spur of competition to the British economy, and increase its ultimate efficiency.